 There is a large social pressure for individuals to assume one of two gender roles: that of “male”, and that of “female”.
 In many circles it strongly preferred, if not outright required, that the individual assume the gender role associated with their biological sex.

 While many in our society seem content to assume their expected gender roles, this setup leads to a number of problems:

 - Traditional gender roles are not equal in terms of social prestige and influence

 - Many individuals feel misaligned with the roles expected of them

-While in times past, those who felt out-of-place within the gender binary were seen as having mental issues; fortunately those days are long past and the educated opinion (at least among social progressives) is quite unanimous in condemning the gender binary as a poor model of the human experience.
+In times past, those who felt out-of-place within that binary were seen as having mental issues; those days are fortunately long past and the educated opinion (at least among social progressives) is unanimous in condemning the gender binary as a poor model of the human experience.

-Finally, while the cultural conversation of the last few decades has been focused on the ways that binary gender expectations harm women and the queer, we are lately coming to realize the ways in which gender expectations have been harming men, for whom gender expectations often lead to emotional isolation, depression, and suicide.
+It is worth noting also that while the cultural conversation of the last few decades has been focused on the ways that binary gender expectations harm women and queers, we are lately coming to realize the ways in which gender expectations have been harming men, for whom rigid expectations often lead to emotional isolation, depression, and suicide.

 II.
 Gender Essentialism and the Divine